Specific WPS requirements for New Jersey are

 recognition, you must meet one of the following criteria:

 be a licensed pesticide applicator; be currently qualified

-as a trainer in another jurisdiction recognized by New Jersey;
+as a trainer by the EPA in another jurisdiction recognized by New Jersey;

 or have completed an approved train-the-trainer program.

 for Worker Protection Trainer Recognition/Agreement must be filled out, signed, and returned to this office in

 order for you to receive a trainer certificate.
 This must

 be done prior to conducting training in New Jersey..
 The WPS Unit can also provide information for ordering training materials